jpassarella/rent_split/README.md

 3.01 -> 301 (But this doesnt work with odd final digits right now, though that should be a quick change.)

 Ultimately though, I realized this could be a simple program that asks users questions like the following:
-If the rent split was X dollars for room A and Y dollars for room B, then which room would you want.
+If the rent split was X dollars for room A and Y dollars for room B, then which room would you want?
 A few binary searches (or something similar) later and you hone in on the exact equilibrium value.

 If the roommate does the same thing, a simple average would give a somewhat fair split of rent.